Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 A safe and secure holster is essential for carrying your handgun while hunting.
 Here are some holster options to consider:

-• Hunting Backpack: A backpack is essential for carrying essential supplies like ammunition, rangefinders, binoculars, game cleaning gear, and first-aid kits.
+• Hunting Backpack: Essential for carrying ammunition, rangefinders, binoculars, game cleaning gear, and first-aid kits.

 • Hunting Clothing: Dress in comfortable, weather-appropriate clothing that provides camouflage and allows for freedom of movement.
-Opt for blaze orange during hunting season for increased visibility.
+Wear blaze orange during hunting season for visibility.

 • Knife and Sharpener: A good quality knife is crucial for field dressing harvested game.
-Remember to pack a sharpener to keep your knife in optimal condition.
+Pack a sharpener to keep your knife in optimal condition.

 • Sharpen Your Skills: Handgun hunting requires proficiency and accuracy.
 Regularly practice at the shooting range with your chosen hunting handgun and ammunition.